Here are the most asked questions about the Post-9/11 GI Bill.

 8. Question: I elected to make additional contributions under the "Buy-Up" program, will I get the additional benefit?

-Answer: No, you will not receive an increased amount for additional contributions ($600 buy-up) paid under chapters 30 or 1607 and you will not be refunded this amount under the Post 9/11 GI Bill.
+Answer: No, you will not receive an increased amount for additional contributions ($600 buy-up) paid under the Montgomery GI Bill and you will not be refunded this amount under the Post 9/11 GI Bill.

 9. Question: Will my $1,200 enrollment fee be refunded?